d3nd0/IPLookupTool/README.md

 # IPLookupTool
 Client-side IP Lookup Tool written with HTML/CSS/JS.

-Just add a logo, edit in your site name and enjoy!
+# For you to do
+Things you'll need to do:
+1) Change site title
+2) Add your own favicon and logo
+3) Change the site name in the footer